Mega Man Battle Network (video game): Gameplay

-The Mega Buster is quite weak on its own, so in order to delete viruses more efficiently, the player must access special abilities called "Battle Chips".
+The Mega Buster is initially quite weak on its own, so in order to delete viruses more efficiently, the player must access special abilities called "Battle Chips".
 These are minor programs that contain data that the Navi can utilize to perform more powerful attacks, summon other Navis for help, or execute supportive actions such as restoring HP or destroying tiles on the enemies' side of the battlefield.
 Battle Chips are uploaded to MegaMan.EXE by Lan's PET in a process called "Customization."
-Each turn in battle presents the player with five random chips from which to choose, though the player is limited to chips of the same variety or chips with the same alphabetic code.
-Once the "Battle Gauge" (or "Custom Gauge") at the top of the screen fills during battle, another random set of chips can be chosen from a general pool called the "folder".
-At any given time, the player may only have exactly 30 chips in the folder from which the Customization process may draw.
-The player is only allowed to carry up to ten of the same kind of chip and up to five Navi-summon chips in the folder.
-However, a player may possess any number of other chips in inactive reserve, called the "sack", which may be moved to the active folder outside of battle.
-Every chip and enemy is aligned to one of five elements: Neutral, Fire, Water, Electric, and Wood.
+Each turn in battle presents the player with five random Chips from which to choose, though the player is limited to Chips of the same variety or Chips with the same alphabetic code.
+Once the "Battle Gauge" (or "Custom Gauge") at the top of the screen fills during battle, another random set of Chips can be chosen from a general pool called the "folder".
+At any given time, the player may only have exactly 30 Chips in the folder from which the Customization process may draw.
+The player is only allowed to carry up to ten of the same kind of Chip and up to five Navi-summon Chips in the folder.
+However, a player may possess any number of other Chips in inactive reserve, called the "sack", which may be moved to the active folder outside of battle.
+Every Chip and enemy is aligned to one of five elements: Neutral, Fire, Water, Electric, and Wood.
 If MegaMan.EXE hits an enemy with an attack aligned to an element they are weak against, the attack will do double damage.

-Battle Network features a very limited multiplayer option.
+Battle Network also features a very limited multiplayer option.
 Up to two players may connect with each other using a Game Link Cable and then give or trade Battle Chips.
 Players may also engage in battles with one another.
-The "test battle" mode has no stakes whereas the "real battle" mode allows the winning player to take a battle chip from the loser.
+The "test battle" mode has no stakes, whereas the "real battle" mode allows the winning player to take a Battle Chip from the loser.